ruslan-akibov/react-hoox/README.md

 // callback will be executed when 'anyObject' changes const unsubscribe = use$(anyObject, obj => { ... });
 ```

+`react-hoox` will perform updates as fast as it possible, but keep in mind that it works **asynchronously** by nature.

 ## Why so serious?